studiochampgauche/wordpress-boilerplate/README.md

 - Default: French
 - Existing Translations: en_CA, en_US, en_GB

-### Static functions (Documentation is coming soon)
+### Static PHP Functions (Documentation is coming soon)
-The plugin provide some functions too.
+The plugin provide some PHP functions too.
 Put a look at the end of file `plugins/scg-helper/helper.php`

 You can call it like that:
 ```